 Rachel Garshick Kleit, PhD, is Associate Dean of Faculty Affairs in the College of Engineering and Professor of City and Regional Planning (CRP) in the Knowlton School of Architecture, both at the Ohio State University (OSU).
+As of August 2021, she is editor-in-chief of the Journal of Planning Literature.
 Dr. Kleit holds a Bachelor of Arts, with Highest Honors in History, cum laude, from Brandeis University (1987), an MA in Urban and Environmental Policy from Tufts University (1993), and a PhD in City and Regional Planning from the University of North Carolina at Chapel Hill (1999).
 From 2012-2018 she was the Section Head of the City and Regional Planning in the Knowlton School.
 Prior to coming to OSU, Dr. Kleit was on the faculty for 13 years at the Evans School of Public Affairs at the University of Washington.

 Dr. Kleit's research focuses on affordable housing and social inequality.
 She has interests in the social impacts of housing, housing mobility and instability, public housing authorities as developers, fair housing, and fair access to credit.